alextnetto/alextnetto/website/src/posts/KQF.md

 ![kqf](https://hackmd.io/_uploads/HJnJ2UXnA.jpg =30%x)

-## Current Challenges in Funding New Projects
+## Current challenges in funding new projects

 After participating in Zuzalu QF rounds as a donor and grantee, some challenges became clear.